 Salem is a somewhat small city located in the state of Ohio.
 With a population of 12,003 people and five constituent neighborhoods, Salem is the 147th largest community in Ohio.
-Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Being a small city, Salem does not have a public transit system used by locals to get to and from work.

-The per capita income in Salem in 2010 was $22,815, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $91,260 for a family of four.
+The per capita income in Salem in 2010 was $23,830, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $95,320 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salem include Irish, Italian, English, and Polish.
+Important ancestries of people in Salem include Irish, English, Italian, and Polish.